-How to Find AirPods Case Without AirPods Inside
+How To Find Your Airpod Case Without Pods

 Can I Find My AirPods Case Without the AirPods?

-If you have the second-generation AirPods Pro, you have the ability to track down the charging case on a map in the event that it becomes separated from your AirPods.
+If you have the second-generation AirPods Pro, you can track down the charging case on a map if it becomes separated from your AirPods.
 Unfortunately, the other models lack this capability unless there is at least one AirPod inside the case or if you have an AirTag attached to the case.

-Apple’s AirPods include the necessary components that to connect them with the company’s Find My app.
+Apple’s AirPods include the necessary components to connect them with the company’s Find My app.
 The same cannot be said for the charging case that comes with the AirPods.

 Moreover, the AirPods case does not have its own built-in Bluetooth connection.
 As a result, you might not be able to track its whereabouts using third-party apps.